 Tracealyzer relies on a trace recorder software library, that automatically records events from the RTOS kernel.
 It also allows for logging your own events in the application code, such as variable values and states, much like a printf but 100x faster.
 No extra tracing hardware is required.

 Most STM32 projects created with STM32CubeIDE uses FreeRTOS, via the CMSIS-RTOS API.
 For instance, osKernelStart() is a wrapper for the FreeRTOS function vTaskStartScheduler().
-This guide is for FreeRTOS users, but Tracealyzer supports several leading RTOSes.
+This guide is for FreeRTOS users, but Tracealyzer supports several leading RTOSes including ThreadX and Zephyr.

 To get started with Tracealyzer , the first step is to sign up for a free evaluation license.
 This also provides the download link.

-Tracealyzer also supports continuous trace streaming that allows for recording very long traces and with live visualization, as shown in the second video.
-Trace streaming is supported in many ways.
+Tracealyzer also supports continuous trace streaming that allows for recording very long traces and with live visualization.
+Trace streaming is supported in many ways and can be customized to use any host-target interface you might have available.
 To get started, see the below guides: